right7ctrl/giphy-api-vue/README.md

 # vue-giphy-api

-> A Vue.Js project that uses giphy api
+> A Vue.Js project that uses giphy api for search and list gifs

 ## Build Setup